Anishpras/personal-blog-app-express-nextjs/README.md

 ## Extra Note

-- As few pages need to be static generated if the backend server is not running then the NextJs app will show TypeError something like this -
+- As few pages need to be static generated if the backend server is not running then the NextJs app will show TypeError something like this while building the app -

 ```